hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 ## The contract between the core and the Memory Interface

-- The CPU only sends a request when valid is true and Memory is ready.
+- The core only sends a request when the core set the valid signal to true and Memory is ready.
 - The memory only processes one request at a time.
 - If the memory receives a request in the current cycle, it will start processing the request in the next cycle.